 New approaches to policy-making and legislation may also produce unintended harms to our business, which may impact our ability to operate our business in the manner in which we are accustomed.
-For example, there has been increased focus on worker classification and independent contractor regulations which led in part to the adoption of legislation in California, and it is possible that other jurisdictions will implement similar laws and regulations, as discussed in the risk factor titled "There may be adverse tax, legal, and other consequences if the contractor classification or employment status of talent that use our work marketplace is challenged."
+In particular, there has been increased focus on technology, artificial intelligence, and worker classification and independent contractor regulations.
+For example, the focus on worker classification led in part to the adoption of legislation in California, and it is possible that other jurisdictions will implement similar laws and regulations, as discussed in the risk factor titled "There may be adverse tax, legal, and other consequences if the contractor classification or employment status of talent that use our work marketplace is challenged."
 These types of laws and regulations may have a far-reaching impact, including on the independent professionals that use our work marketplace and their clients.
 Any of these regulations could negatively impact our users, including perceptions regarding their use of our work marketplace, or have a material adverse effect on the demand for talent on our work marketplace or on the manner in which we are able to operate our work marketplace.